Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 ### Decision Tree

 A decision tree is a set of questions(i.e. if-then sentence) organized in a **hierarchical** manner and represented graphically as a tree.
-It use 'divide-and-conquer' strategy recursively.
+It use `divide-and-conquer` strategy recursively as similar as the `binary search` in the sorting problem.
 It is easy to scale up to massive data set.
 The models are obtained by recursively partitioning the data space and fitting a simple prediction model within each partition.
 As a result, the partitioning can be represented graphically as a decision tree.
 [Visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) show an visual introduction to decision tree.

-In brief, A decision tree is a classifier expressed as a recursive partition of the instance space.
+In brief, A decision tree is a classifier expressed as a recursive partition of the instance space as a nonparametric statistical method.

-[Fifty Years of Classification and Regression Trees](http://www.stat.wisc.edu/~loh/treeprogs/guide/LohISI14.pdf) and [the website of Wei-Yin Loh](http://www.stat.wisc.edu/~loh/guide.html) helps much understand the decision tree.
+[Fifty Years of Classification and Regression Trees](http://www.stat.wisc.edu/~loh/treeprogs/guide/LohISI14.pdf) and [the website of Wei-Yin Loh](http://www.stat.wisc.edu/~loh/guide.html) helps much understand the development of  decision tree methods.
 Multivariate Adaptive Regression
 Splines(MARS) is the boosting ensemble methods for decision tree algorithms.
 `Recursive partition` is a recursive  way to construct decision tree.